-On July 27 a little robot with a beer cooler torso wrapped in solar panels, water noodle arms, and big wellington boots on its feet, plans to hitchhike solo from Halifax to Victoria.
-It can even consult Wikipedia to make sure it has plenty of material to keep its new friends entertained on the road.
+On July 27 a little robot with a beer cooler torso wrapped in solar panels, water noodle arms, and big wellington boots plans to hitchhike solo from Halifax, Nova Scotia, to Victoria, British Columbia.
+It has the ability to consult Wikipedia when it needs to make small talk with its new friends on the road.

-If you’re not already familiar, hitchBOT is a collaborative, conceptual art project involving elements of interaction design, mechatronics, software semantics, new media, modern philosophy, and a whole slew of high-tech and social research fields that I didn’t really know existed or had proper names.
+If you’re not already familiar, hitchBOT is a collaborative, conceptual art project involving elements of interaction design, mechatronics, software semantics, new media, modern philosophy, and a whole slew of high-tech and social research fields that I didn’t know existed.

-Mashing all of them into a rudimentary, Canadian kind of R2D2—set to head west alone and into the great unknown—the piece is both the object and the journey. hitchBOT has been roughly designed to discover if a lonesome hitchhiking robot can flip a common 21st century question on it’s head, and ask not if humans can trust technology… but if technology can really trust humans.
+Mashing all of them together into a rudimentary Canadian R2D2—set to head west alone and into the great unknown—the piece is both the object and the journey. hitchBOT has been designed to discover if a lonesome hitchhiking robot can flip a common 21st century question on its head, asking not if humans can trust technology, but if technology can trust humans.

-The initial idea of sending a robot into the wild on a hitchhiking Canadian odyssey, though, was conceived by David Smith, Assistant Professor of Communications Studies at McMaster University, along with Frauke Zeller, an Assistant Professor in the School of Communication at Ryerson.
+The initial idea to send a robot into the wild on a Canadian hitchhiking odyssey was conceived by David Smith, assistant professor of communications studies at McMaster University, and Frauke Zeller, an assistant professor in the School of Communication at Ryerson.
 Both brains have keen research interests in human-computer/human-robot interaction.
 Not surprisingly, they’ve grown quite attached to this little autonomous being.
-Having nurtured it to a state where it can essentially fly the coop, I got the sense that it’ll kind of be like watching their teenager awkwardly stroll off into the sunset with a massive backpack hugging their shoulders.
+Having nurtured it to a state where it can essentially fly the coop, I got the sense that it’ll kind of be like watching their teenager awkwardly stroll off into the sunset with a massive backpack hugging his shoulders.